MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 The **Customers** page shows a combined view of your customers, based on profile data gathered from [all data sources](data-sources.md).
 Customer profiles are available once you [create the unified Customer entity](data-unification.md).
 Make sure you complete the data unification process to get richer views of your customers.
 The page also lets you search for customers.

 Customers can be individuals or organizations (preview).
 Each customer or organization profile is represented by a tile.
 Use the pagination controls to see additional records.
+The card displays the profile fields defined in the search & filter index.
 Select a tile to see additional information to load more data for that customer displayed in a dedicated page.

 > [!div class="mx-imgBorder"]
 > ![B2C customer profiles.](media/profiles-customers.png "B2C customer profiles")